Randomness and Differentiability: Extensions of the results to weaker effectiveness notions

-By the ``low for $z$ basis theorem'' of \cite{Downey.Hirschfeldt.ea:05}, $z$ is \ML{} random, and hence computably random, relative to some member $\la \eta_0, \eta_1 \ra$ of $\mathcal P$.
-Thus, by relativizing (II) to both $\eta_0$ and $\eta_1$, we see that $f_i$ is pseudo-differentiable at $z$ for $i= 0,1$.
+By the ``low for $z$ basis theorem'' \cite[Prop.\ 7.4]{Downey.Hirschfeldt.ea:05}, $z$ is \ML{} random, and hence computably random, relative to some member $\la \eta_0, \eta_1 \ra$ of $\mathcal P$.
+Thus, by relativizing (I) to both $\eta_0$ and $\eta_1$, we see that $f_i$ is pseudo-differentiable at $z$ for $i= 0,1$.
 This implies that $f$ is pseudo-differentiable at $z$.

 By Fact~\ref{fact:pseudo_same_continuous} this also provides the implication (i)$\ria$(ii) of Theorem~\ref{thm:MLbV}.

 \n (III).
 We adapt the proof of Theorem~\ref{thm:w2rChar} to the new setting.
 For any rational $p>0$, let